mingvfx/mlib/README.md

 ## 1. Network Automation (`mlib_script.py`)

 A suite of functions to automate tedious node networking, grouping, and setup tasks.
+### Mlib Shot setup (`create_shot_setup`)
+This script is used to configure the project’s basic details, such as the project name, shot number, frame range, and so on.
 ### Smart Null & Object Merge (`create_null_objm`)
 Instantly creates formatted output Nulls or Object Merges based on node selection.